vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 < person.json
 ```

-Note that IDEA will help you with autocomplete for both existing files for body and HTTP Headers.
+Note that IDEA does help you with autocomplete for both existing files for body and HTTP Headers.
 What's more, if you specify content type and the body of the request, IDEA automatically treats the request body as if it was written in that language.
-That means if you choose XML for example, it will check validity, autocomplete tags for you and all the other language-specific features available in the editor.
+That means if you choose XML for example, it does check validity, autocomplete tags for you and all the other language-specific features available in the editor.
 Also, you can include comments in the file using \#.
 It is useful for documenting some special HTTP headers or parameters for example.

 ### Environmental variables

-Your application is usually deployed in multiple environments.
-You start developing locally, then it gets deployed to Development Environment, UAT and eventually Production.
+Your application is usually deployed to multiple environments.
+You start developing locally, then it gets deployed to a Development Environment, UAT and eventually Production.
 The names and number of the environments can vary, but what is certain is there is more than one.
 When using HTTP client, the requests are usually almost identical among the environments, except for several environment-specific variables, such as URL.

 IDEA allows you to reuse the same requests among multiple environments by specifying environmental variables and then using placeholders for the variables.
 Then it is really easy to switch between environments.

 The environments and their variables are defined in a file called `rest-client.env.json`.
 It is not supplied by default, so you need to create one.
-Bellow is the example of three environments with different host variable.
+Bellow is an example of three environments with different host variable.

 ```json
 {